• About

 https://www.tolenaswinery.com/

-My favorite winery in Suisun Valley thus far is Tolenas, located on a farmhouse property with delightful vineyard views.
+My favorite winery in Suisun Valley is Tolenas, located on a farmhouse property with delightful vineyard views.
 The staff and owners/winemakers are such welcoming people and explain in detail the story and process behind each wine they are pouring.

 Tolenas makes a unique White Pinot Noir dubbed “Eclipse” – the idea for which was born from a grape harvest during the 2017 eclipse!
 The grapes are lightly pressed to extract the juice without imparting the color of the skins, and fermented cold in stainless steel.
 It is bright in acidity and has some of the fruity tasting notes similar to a traditional dark pinot noir.